-Putting in zookeeper as a component here might be a little bit confusing because it can be considered as a dependency rather than a component.
-But HBase is so closely knit to zookeeper for functioning that it could almost be treated as a component in HBase.
+Putting in Zookeeper as a component here might be a little bit confusing because it can be considered as a dependency rather than a component.
+But HBase is so closely knit to Zookeeper for functioning that it could almost be treated as a component in HBase.

 Region Servers are primarily responsible for doing handle the Read (GET) & Write (PUT) requests that come from the client (via the ZK).
-In addition to this, Region Servers also manageRegions (smallest units of a table holding actual data)
+In addition to this, Region Servers also manage Regions (smallest units of a table holding actual data).

-A minor compaction just collates multiple smaller files on the disk into one to make the read more efficient and fast (occurs when more than a configurable amount of data is held inMemory - hbase.hregion.memstore.flush.size).
+A minor compaction just collates multiple smaller files on the disk into one to make the read more efficient and fast (occurs when more than a configurable amount of data is held in Memory - hbase.hregion.memstore.flush.size).

-A major compaction on the other hand (occurs once a week by default) combines all files stored into one per Region per store and also deletes any data that has to be cleaned up.
+A major compaction, on the other hand (occurs once a week by default), combines all files stored into one per Region per store and also deletes any data that has to be cleaned up.

 Regions are the smallest units comprising of a store per column family (which holds data in memory and persists it to disk after a threshold).
 Regions split automatically and is done by the Region Server.
 The Region Server first informs Zookeeper about splitting a region.
 It then creates daughter regions and splits HDFS files as needed.
-After successful completion, the meta data is updated in other region servers, zookeeper and master (in the same order).
+After successful completion, the metadata is updated in other region servers, Zookeepers, and master (in the same order).
 Thus, HBase automatically handles both splitting and compaction of data in regions to optimize the read operations.

 Consistency is achieved by reading / writing through Region Servers concerned.
 PartitionTolerance is achieved by replication of data files using the underlying HDFS.

 Hope you guys now know a little more about the various components in HBase and how it can be used to handle millions of data points and still return results in the order of a few milliseconds.
 That’s how easy it is to scale HBase.
 Here's our article on how to install Hbase on Mac!